 Calculate your true homeownership costs by adding fixed expenses (mortgage principal and interest, property taxes, homeowners insurance) to variable expenses (maintenance, utilities, HOA fees) plus opportunity costs of your down payment.
 Multiply your home’s value by 1-3% annually to estimate maintenance reserves—a $400,000 home requires $4,000-$12,000 yearly for repairs and upkeep.
 Factor in closing costs of 2-5% of purchase price, which translates to $8,000-$20,000 on that same property.

-The economics total cost formula—Total Cost = Fixed Costs + Variable Costs + Opportunity Costs—reveals the complete financial …
+The economics total cost formula—Total Cost = Fixed Costs + Variable Costs + Opportunity Costs—reveals the complete financial commitment …

 HOA board members and an advisor reviewing paperwork at a conference table, with a suburban townhouse community visible through a bright window and background elements softly blurred.